 A transcript contains only the text of what is said in the video.
 Send a plain text file (.txt)

 A caption file includes both the text and time codes for when each line of text should be displayed.
 Timed caption formats include subrip, (.srt), SubViewer (.sbv or .sub), MPsub (.mpsub), SCC (.scc) and LRC (.lrc).

 Here is a sample subrip file from the video Title I: An Introduction.
 Any plain text editor (such as NotePad) can open this file.

 *Note: A transcript file (.txt) is preferred over a caption file, it can be uploaded and synced with less mistakes.

 Other Required Information

 - Title (max 100 characters including spaces)

-- Tags (tags help people discover/search for the videos).
+- Tags (max 500 characters including spaces and commas, tags help people discover/search for the videos).